 Okay, back to First Class.

-As I settled into my seat, the Purser came by to introduce herself and welcome us on-board.
-The flight attendants then came by to offer us amenity kits, pajamas and Bose branded noise-cancelling headphones.
+As I settled into my seat, the Purser came by to introduce herself and welcome us onboard.
+The flight attendants then came by to offer us amenity kits, pajamas and Bose branded noise-canceling headphones.

 The Gianfranco Ferre branded pajamas were soft and comfortable.
 The long-sleeve, button up shirt and oversize, drawstring bottom were nice during flight but not something that I would re-use again.